1079805974/driver-i2c/README.md

 The I2C driver can be used to communicate between devices via I2C.
 The API for the ceu driver is as follows:

-- Include the driver after clonoing this repository in libraries with #include "i2c.ceu".
+- Include the driver after cloning this repository in libraries with #include "i2c.ceu".
 - emit the I2C to on to begin the Two Wire Interface.
+It has a second optional parameter for address which is necessary for a slave and optional for a master.

 ```
-emit I2C(on);
+emit I2C(on,_);
 ```
-- Set address of the device by emitting I2C_SET_ADDRESS to the desired address.
+- Set address of the device by emitting I2C with the desired address as the second parameter.

 ```
-emit I2C_SET_ADDRESS(address);
+emit I2C(on,8);
 ```

 ### MASTER SENDER